Tech-at-DU/ACS-3240-Decentralized-Apps/Lessons/DApps.md

 ## [**10m**] ☀️ Warm Up: Make Sure Environment is Set Up

-In breakout rooms, double check that both you and your partner can successfully run `brownie compile` and `brownie run token` commands in the starter project from [last class](SmartContracts.md).
+In breakout rooms, double check that both you and your partner can successfully run truffle commands.

 ## [**20m**]  💻 Activity: Smart Contracts vs DApps